Super-Badmen-Viper/NSMusicS/README.md

 ![NSMusicS_Frame](https://github.com/user-attachments/assets/be41a673-8a3d-4c88-8b44-b839b9ab660c)

 ## NSMusicS | 九歌
- - The goal of NSMusicS is to achieve
+ - The goal of NSMusicS:
-   - cross platform music server + music library management + artificial intelligence + knowledge graph + internationalization
-   - cross platform music client + music library management + professional audio playback  + internationalization
    - It should not only implement its own streaming services, but also be compatible with various mainstream open-source streaming servers, And implement cross platform professional music clients for various operating systems, ensuring data interoperability between the client and server of each operating system
+   - The expectation of the NSMusicS series products is to enable people around the world to use free, open-source, and user-friendly music products
+#### NSMusicS-Electron | 九歌: Desktop-client
  - The cross platform client NSMusicS-Electron has been implemented:
    - supporting the Windows platform (which will soon support Linux、MacOS、Docker)
    - compatible with streaming media servers Navidrome (which will soon be compatible with Subsonic、Jellyfin、Emby、NSMusicS)
+ - Supported functions:
+   - music library management
+   - professional audio playback
+   - internationalization
+   - various music usage scenarios(For NSMusicS-GO: Server)
+#### NSMusicS-GO | 九歌: Server
  - Cross music platform server NSMusicS-GO is currently under development<br>
+ - Supported functions:
+   - music library management
+   - various music usage scenarios (karaoke, Provide cloud services for cross platform music experience, etc.)
+   - artificial intelligence(Listen to music to identify music, extract music accompaniment, and rate karaoke singing, etc.)
+   - knowledge graph(Recommendation system, Graph database, etc.)
+   - internationalization
+#### NSMusicS-Flutter | 九歌: Mobile-client
  - Cross music platform client NSMusicS-Flutter waiting to open<br>
- - The expectation of the NSMusicS series products is to enable people around the world to use free, open-source, and user-friendly music products
+ - Supported functions:
+   - music library management
+   - professional audio playback
+   - internationalization
+   - various music usage scenarios(For NSMusicS-GO: Server)

 ## Version：
 | Project   | Development status | Technology Framework     | Author/Copyright Owner | Operating systems         | LICENSE          |